rajeshvkothari/oom/Internal/NEW_GIN_README.md

   - **Argo-workflow**
       -------------

-	 - Create two AWS VMs in the Ohio region with names as follows:
+	 - Create two AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey:

 	 	  ```sh
 		  VM1 Name: ric Server
 		  VM2 Name: nonrtric Server
-		  ```

-	 - And use the following specifications and SSH it using putty by using cciPrivateKey:

-		  ```sh
 		  Image: ubuntu-18.04
 		  InstanceTye: t2.2xlarge
 		  KeyPair : cciPublicKey